 The short answer to such claims is that this cannot be done.
 Naturalism is neither the product of bias nor unnecessary – it is a fundamental principle of science, not for philosophical but for sound practical reasons.
 If it were removed, science itself would be impossible.
 To explain why this is the case, some background information must first be provided.

 As already stated, naturalism is one of the basic guiding principles of science.
 It requires that supernatural causes and agents must be ruled out as scientific explanations for natural phenomena; all proposed scientific explanations must be testable and repeatable, must be based on evidence and must obey physical laws.
-To put it another way, this scientist is not using naturalism:

 This restriction to natural causes for natural events is what gives science its explanatory power.
 Scientists cannot, as scientists, explain an event by invoking divine intervention.
 They cannot say that thunder and lightning is caused by the anger of Zeus, or that schizophrenia is caused by demonic possession, or that angels push the planets around in their orbits, or that epidemic disease is a punishment for sin.
 And, of course, they also cannot say that every species on Earth was created by a separate, miraculous action of God.
 Such a statement would be unscientific – not necessarily false, just unscientific.
 If supernatural events do occur, science cannot study or explain them.